 I agree with Mayor Landrieu.

 A quick glance of my family tree would reveal that around 97% of of my ancestors currently researched were Southern.
-So for anyone to claim I am NOT Southern because of my agreement with Mayor Landrieu (it’s happened folks), my lineage alone would beg to differ.
+So for anyone to claim I am NOT Southern because of my agreement with Mayor Landrieu (it has happened folks), my lineage alone would beg to differ.
 I have several ancestors that served in the Confederacy.
 I cannot know all of their reasons for serving.
 However, one was well past the age to serve, he was that dedicated to something.
 Several of these ancestors were slave owners.
 Many only had small farms and thus two or three slaves.
 Others owned several farms, large plantations, with enslaved souls of ten or more.
 I cannot know if, as slave masters, my ancestors were kind, cruel or somewhere in between.
 I hope they were kind, but even if they were I am not sure it really matters.
 The “benevolent master” is something we console ourselves with to rationalize their actions and make the past more palatable.

 If my love for the South and it’s history had a relationship status, it would be, “it’s complicated.”